 Welcome from the President

 I have personally been involved in running surgical training Courses in s-SA for 18 years and since 2010 have designed the “Management of Surgical Emergencies Course” which we ran in Lusaka, Zambia and Nairobi, Kenya in partnership with the Association of Surgeons of Great Britain and Ireland (ASGBI) and the College of Surgeons of East, Central and Southern Africa (COSECSA).
-We have also been involved in developing the “International Cambridge Anastomosis Workshops” and have run six in the COSECSA Region over the last two years.
-We are designing a 1 year course in Emergency Surgery for AMO’s at the Tanzania Training Centre for International Health, Ifakara which was incidentally one of the 8 cities in the world chosen for the Safe Surgery Saves Lives campaign.
-We hope to pilot this in the autumn and it is hoped that, if successful, it could be a blueprint for LMICS elsewhere.
+We have also been involved in developing the “International Cambridge Anastomosis Workshops” and six have now been conducted in the COSECSA Region.
+We are designing a 1 year course in Emergency Surgery for Assistant Medical Officers at the Tanzania Training Centre for International Health, Ifakara which, incidentally, was one of the 8 cities in the world chosen for the Safe Surgery Saves Lives campaign.
+We now hope to pilot this in 2018 and if successful it could be a blueprint for LMICs elsewhere.
 At every training Course I present the WHO Safe Surgery Saves Lives Checklist.

 We hope to liaise with many of you who share our aim of increasing safe surgical care in situations where it is desperately needed.
 This is a very exciting time with prospects for the Federation.